Baneasa Shopping City

 This is also the place where Franz Liszt held a concert once.

-One of the most beautiful palaces of Bucharest and Victory Avenue is Gradisteanu-Ghika Palace.
+This is one of the most beautiful palaces of Bucharest and Victory Avenue.

 Monteoru Terrace & Mansion

 One of the most elegant houses in capital lies hidden behind a garden with majestic fig trees.

 Three feminine stone silhouettes from Greece elegantly guard the garden.
 How many they could say if they could only speak.

 Built in the 19th century, it looks like any minute a carriage with guests will halt under its colonnades balcony.

 Third house owner was the great agrarian Grigore Monteoru.

 This enriched overnight discovering oil on a poky agricultural land and founded Sarata Monteoru resort on his estate in Buzau.

 Day dream at a refreshing drink in balmy evening breeze…